awslabs/graphstorm/docs/source/api/notebooks/index.rst

 These notebooks all use the same ACM data as discussed in the :ref:`User Your Own Data Tutorial<use-own-data>`.
 Users create the required dataset and explore details of it by running the **Notebook 0: Data Prepare** notebook.

 The **Notebook 1** provides an example that demonstrate how to reproduce the node classification training and inference pipeline that is identical as the :ref:`Step 3: Launch training and inference scripts on your own graphs<launch_training_oyog>` does.
-While the **Notebook 2** provides another example that use the same dataset, but conduct a link prediction training and inference pipeline.
+While the **Notebook 2** provides another example that use the same dataset, but conduct pipelines for link prediction training and inference.

 These two examples utilize GraphStorm APIs, such as ``GraphStorm``, ``GSgnnDataset``, ``GSgnnNodeDataLoader``, ``GSgnnNodePredictionTrainer``, and ``GSgnnNodePredictionInferrer``, to form the training and infernece pipeline.
 In terms of the GNN models, users can refer to the `demo_model.py <https://github.com/awslabs/graphstorm/blob/main/docs/source/notebooks/demo_models.py>`_ file in which all models are created by using GraphStorm APIs.